This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Chill all the ingredients in advance if possible.
 Aclamaciones (cheers)!

-Tropical Margarita
+Tropical Margaritas

-A tropical margarita made with local, seasonal fresh tropical fruit and good 100% agave tequila is a perfect sipper on its own, or paired with spicy food!
+A tropical margarita made with local, seasonal fresh tropical fruit and 100% agave tequila is a perfect sipper on its own, or paired with spicy food!

 Ingredients

-- 4 ounces tropical fruit, cubed see notes
+• 4 ounces tropical fruit - cubed see notes

-- 2 ounces tequila see notes
+• 2 ounces tequila see notes

-- 1.5 ounces triple sec or cointreau
+• 1.5 ounces triple sec or cointreau

-- 1 ounce lime juice see notes
+• 1 ounce lime juice see notes

-- 1 teaspoon agave sweetener
+• 1 teaspoon agave sweetener

-- several ice cubes
+• several ice cubes

-- ½ teaspoon orange blossom water, optional
+• ½ teaspoon orange blossom water - optional

-- lime wedges and sea salt for rim, optional
+• lime wedges and sea salt for rim - optional

 Instructions

-- Add ingredients (all but the lime wedges and salt for glass rim) to blender.
+• Add ingredients (all but the lime wedges and salt for glass rim) to blender.
 Pulse until smooth.

-- Squeeze and rub the lime around the rim of the glass.
+• Squeeze and rub the lime around the rim of the glass.
 Press into salt.
 Pour margarita into glass.

-- Serve and enjoy!
+• Serve and enjoy!

 Notes

-Tropical fruit that I have used include pitaya (dragonfruit) in both red and white varieties, mango, guayaba (guava), and maracuya (passion fruit).
+Tropical fruit that I have used include pitaya (dragonfruit) in both red and white varieties, mango, guayaba (guava), and maracuya (passionfruit).
 Our favorite was a combination of guayaba and maracuya!
-The prettiest is, of course, the red pitaya margarita...
+The prettiest is, of course, the red pitaya margarita…

 A decent quality tequila is important.
 Choose a 100% agave silver tequila for excellent results.